 When it comes to Gaifman locality there is a sharper departure.
 This is driven by the more ambitious focus of Bizi\`{e}re, Gr\"{a}del and Naaf's investigation where they look to investigate the status of the full Gaifman theorem - that is whether every formula in their language is strongly equivalent to some Gaifman formula built only from local formula and basic local sentences.
-One consequence of this is that they require that the associated formula $\phi^{r,\bar{x}}$ takes on the \textit{exact} value of the original formula rather than simply matching in terms of the $\models$ relation \cite[Appendix A]{BiziereGradelNaaf23:Localitysemiring}.
+One consequence of this is that they require the associated formula $\phi^{r,\bar{x}}$ take on the \textit{exact} value of the original formula rather than simply matching in terms of the $\models$ relation \cite[Appendix A]{BiziereGradelNaaf23:Localitysemiring}.
 This leads them to directly introduce new \textit{ball quantifiers} of the form $Qy\in B^{\CP}_{r}(m)$ with the semantics Similarly to our considerations of needing both positive and negative distance formulas they also directly introduce \textit{scattered quantifiers} which directly quantify over only elements sufficiently far away from the specified element.
-Notably, the two investigations do nearly converge to the overlap in their semantics with Bizi\`{e}re, Gr\"{a}del and Naaf restricting to min-max semirings.

-The different approaches of the two investigations highlights an important aspect of the Gaifman lemma; it links the $\models$ relation in standard expansions to equality of the $||-||^M$ function.
+The different approaches of the two investigations highlight an important aspect of the Gaifman lemma; it links the $\models$ relation in standard expansions to equality of the $||-||^M$ function.
 This link is provided by the residuated connectives $\und,/$ which interpret the order.
 Without that connective we lose the ability to prove the same Gaifman lemma when restricting to the negation normal fragment.
 One could ask about the possibility of a weaker Gaifman lemma where we only ask for equivalence at the level of $\models$, i.e. that $M,\bar{m}\equiv_k N,\bar{m}$.
 This does in fact hold, following directly from the classical Gaifman lemma.